fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_20.jpg)

-Figure 4.20: Contour plot output using the weight dataset
+Caption: Contour plot output using the weight dataset

 By the end of this exercise, you learned to output a contour graph from a dataset.